Mikey Sheehy: Senior

 Kerry's dominance continued in 1980.
 Another defeat of Cork in the provincial final gave Sheehy a sixth Munster winners' medal in succession.
 Another All-Ireland final appearance beckoned, this time with Roscommon providing the opposition.
 The Connacht champions shocked Kerry, and took a five-point lead inside the first twelve minutes.
 Sheehy popped up again to score a decisive goal, as Kerry went on to claim a 1–9 to 1–6 victory in a game that contained sixty-four frees.
 The victory gave Kerry a third All-Ireland title in succession, while Sheehy added a fourth All-Ireland winners' medal to his collection.

 In 1981, Sheehy won his seventh consecutive Munster title, before lining out in a fourth consecutive All-Ireland final against Offaly.
 He secured his fifth All-Ireland SFC winners' medal that day, with Kerry winning by a score of 1–12 to 0–8.

 In 1982, Sheehy secured an eighth consecutive Munster final victory over Cork, and Kerry's record-breaking All-Ireland SFC five-in-a-row bid remained intact.
 The championship decider pitted the 'Kingdom' against Offaly for the second year in a row.
 Kerry had the upper hand for much of the game, and were leading by two points with two minutes left to be played.
 The game, however, was not over as Offaly substitute Séamus Darby, who had entered the game almost unnoticed, scored a late goal.
 Kerry failed to score again to level the match, and Offaly went on to win their third All-Ireland title ever.
 Kerry's five-in-a-row dream was shattered.

-Kerry missed out on an historic nine-in-a-row in Munster in 1983, as Cork won at last.
+Kerry missed out on a historic nine-in-a-row in Munster in 1983, as Cork won at last.
 'The Kingdom' recovered the following year, with Sheehy winning his third National League medal and his ninth Munster title.
 The centenary-year All-Ireland final pitted Kerry against old rivals, and reigning champions, Dublin.
 'The Kingdom' dominated the game from start to finish.
 Only two Dublin forwards scored as Kerry ran out easy winners on a score line 0–14 to 1–6.
 It was Sheehy's sixth All-Ireland winners' medal.

 In 1985, a two-goal victory over Cork gave Sheehy a tenth Munster winners' medal.
 Another All-Ireland final beckoned, with Dublin providing the opposition for a second consecutive year.
 Kerry won by 2–1 to 2–8.
 The victory gave Sheehy a record-equalling seventh All-Ireland winners' medal.